-Conduct a public workshop to review and provide comments on conceptual site design, circulation, building massing, and architecture for the development of a 55,350 square foot, 87-95 room hotel on a 4.49 acre undeveloped site at the northeast corner of Redwood Blvd. and Wood Hollow Drive, consisting of 2 parcels - Assessor's Parcel Numbers 125-202-13 and -14.
-The project includes associated parking, a swimming pool, and site improvements including a vehicular drive, firetruck access, retaining walls, and bio-retention areas.
+Conduct a 2nd public workshop to review and provide comments on a revised site design, circulation, building massing, and architecture for the development of a 46,865 square foot, 87 room hotel on a 4.49 acre undeveloped site at the northeast corner of Redwood Blvd. and Wood Hollow Drive, consisting of 2 parcels - Assessor's Parcel Numbers 125-202-13 and -14.
+The project includes associated parking, a swimming pool, and site improvements including a vehicular drive, firetruck access, retaining walls, drainage infrastructures, and bio-retention areas.